fastapi/fastapi/docs/en/docs/deployment/deta.md

 y
 ```

-After you confirm, your project will be created in Deta Space, while the CLI will create a `Spacefile` locally in the `fastapi-deta` directory.

-Projects in Space live inside a special app called <a href="https://deta.space/docs/en/basics/projects#projects-in-builder?ref=fastapi" class="external-link" target="_blank">Builder</a>.
+After you confirm, your project will be created in Deta Space inside a special app called <a href="https://deta.space/docs/en/basics/projects#projects-in-builder?ref=fastapi" class="external-link" target="_blank">Builder</a>.
 Builder is a toolbox that helps you to create and manage your apps in Deta Space.

-The <a href="https://deta.space/docs/en/reference/spacefile?ref=fastapi" class="external-link" target="_blank">Spacefile</a> is the configuration file which tells Deta Space how to run it.
+The CLI will also create a `Spacefile` locally in the `fastapi-deta` directory.
+The <a href="https://deta.space/docs/en/reference/spacefile?ref=fastapi" class="external-link" target="_blank">Spacefile</a> is a configuration file which tells Deta Space how to run your app.
 The `Spacefile` for your app will be as follows:

 ```yaml
 v: 0